FarmVivi/scream/wireshark/README.md

 3. Make sure the file has `.lua` extension
 4. Try reloading Lua plugins (Ctrl+Shift+L)

-**SCReAM packets not recognized:**
+**Scream packets not recognized:**
 1. Verify you're capturing on the correct network interface
-2. Check if SCReAM is using a non-standard port (check Windows registry)
+2. Check if Scream is using a non-standard port (check Windows registry)
 3. The dissector automatically registers for port 4010 and includes heuristic detection

 **Custom port configuration:**
-If your SCReAM setup uses a different port, you can:
+If your Scream setup uses a different port, you can:
-1. Decode as SCReAM: Right-click a packet → Decode As → select SCReAM protocol
+1. Decode as Scream: Right-click a packet → Decode As → select Scream protocol
 2. Or modify the `scream.lua` file and add your port:
    ```lua
    udp_table:add(YOUR_PORT, scream_proto)